AMC AMX III: No. 2: The "Red Monza Car"

-Shortly afterwards, Diomante sold the car for US$6,000 to a collector who imported it into the US in November 1971.
-A sales document issued by Diomante incorrectly states the year of manufacture as 1967; this may be for tax reasons.
-After several changes of ownership, the car was restored in 1990 in California.
+Shortly afterward, Diamante sold the car for US$6,000 to a collector who imported it into the U.S. in November 1971.
+A sales document issued by Diomante incorrectly states the year of manufacture as 1967.
+After several ownership changes, the car was restored in 1990 in California.
 Since then, it first appeared in red livery at classic car exhibitions.
 After a further revision in 2015, the car wears the contemporary AMC color "bittersweet orange".
 In January 2017, it sold for a price of $891,000 at a classic car auction.
-This was the highest price ever achieved for an AMC-branded car.
+This was the highest price ever for an AMC-branded car.

 No. 3: Exhibit

 The third AMX/3 (chassis number A0M397X631524Y) was completed in early 1970.
-Stylistically, it corresponds completely to the first prototype from 1969.
-Like this, it has no side air intakes in the rear wings and also no horizontal air intake in the front bonnet.
-Consistent with the second prototype, however, are the side marker lights in the fenders.
+Stylistically, it corresponds entirely to the first prototype from 1969. the car has no side air intakes in the rear wings and no horizontal air intake in the front bonnet.
+However, the side marker lights in the fenders are consistent with the second prototype.
 It is the first car in which the interior was also finished to the later series standard; the earlier cars initially had only provisional interiors.

-In red livery, this car was photographed for publicity pictures in front of the Roman Colosseum in March 1970 and subsequently shown at press launches in Rome and New York and at the New York Auto Show in April 1970.
+In red livery, the car was photographed for publicity pictures in front of the Roman Colosseum in March 1970 and subsequently shown at press launches in Rome and New York and at the New York Auto Show in April 1970.
 AMC also featured the car in its Annual Report for 1970.
 In the following years, it remained with AMC.
-In 1978 it was taken over by Teague, whose family still owns it.
-The car is repeatedly on loan to various US museums.
+In 1978, it was taken over by Teague, whose family still owns it.
+The car has been loaned to U.S. museums.

 No. 4: The "Turin Car"

 The fourth AMX/3 (chassis number WTDO 363 4/55/55) was referred to in AMC internal parlance as the "Torino Car".
 It was the first AMX/3 to feature the styling changes from autumn 1969 through late June 1970 - one-piece side windows, extended rear, and raised cowling.
-Diomante completed it after AMC's withdrawal of full project funding in the second half of 1970; however, it was assembled from components that had already been created in the winter of 1969-70.
+Diomante completed it after AMC's withdrawal of project funding in the second half of 1970; however, it was assembled from components already created in the winter of 1969–70.
 In October 1970, AMC exhibited car No. 4 at the Turin Motor Show.
 After the AMC exhibition, the term Bizzarrini Sciabola was discussed as a possible model designation.
 In 1971, the car was bought by a collector and imported to the United States.